yongning0310/tp/docs/team/jinyang628.md

 ## Project: Flagship

 Flagship is a desktop application used to help aspiring students track internship applications.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about () kLoC.
+It is written in Java.

 ## Summary of contributions